salini/arboris-python/doc/rigidmotion.rst

 Implementation
 ==============

-The modules :mod:`twistvector`, :mod:`homogeneousmatrix` and
+The modules :mod:`arboris.twistvector`, :mod:`arboris.homogeneousmatrix` and
-:mod:`adjointmatrix` respectively  implement "low level" operations on twist and on homogeneous and adjoint matrices.
+:mod:`arboris.adjointmatrix` respectively  implement "low level" operations on twist and on homogeneous and adjoint matrices.
 For instance, the following excerp creates the homogeneous matrix of a translation and then inverts it.